-When it comes to synthetic down jackets, the North Face ThermoBall Jacket and the Patagonia Nano Puff Jacket are among the best ones on the market.
+When it comes to synthetic down jackets, The North Face ThermoBall Jacket and the Patagonia Nano Puff Jacket are among the best ones on the market.
 So, it’s no surprise if your buying decision has come down to these two choices.
+So who wins between ThermoBall vs Nano Puff?

 The North Face Thermoball Jacket